sakinaLaanani/zoi_data_technical_test/level_1/README.md

 - Install all packages while developping and pip freeze to get the requirements

 ### Improvments ideas
-- Add a precommit hook to format the code automatically : blake, flake8, pep
+- Add a precommit hook to format the code automatically : blake, flake8, isort
 - Refacto the class with a utils file (some methods should not be class methods)
-- Automate coverage
+- Automate coverage with CI (gitlab runners)
 - E2E test
 - Control the input files
 - Control ouput format (all keys in json) if the object has no vocation to mutate